 Conclusion: Disposable vs Reusable.

-Here at Kid Transit, we believe that it is entirely your choice when it comes to nappies.
+Here at Kid Transit, we believe that it is entirely your choice when it comes to nappies/ diapers.
 Still, we’d recommend that parents make the most of both disposable and reusable nappies.

 Use reusable nappies on days where you are at home and can easily get them washed and dried.
 Soak them at reasonable temperatures and then pop them in with your normal load.
 Air-dry them to minimise your energy bills.